-Soon after the release of An Agenda for Action in the early 1990s, [34] the addressed and/or clarified in any new FOIA proposal.

-Government started focusing on the development and expansion of the global information infrastructure (GII).
-Most recently, the NSTAC examined globalization.
-The wide range of issues addressed included the current and future nature of the GII and the impact of the GII on NS/EP communications in 2010, the foreign ownership of NS/EP critical communications services systems, and technology export policies.
+Soon after the release of An Agenda for Action in the early 1990s,34[37] the Government started focusing on developing and expanding the global information infrastructure (GII).
+Most recently, the NSTAC examined globalization.35[38] The wide range of issues addressed included the current and future nature of the GII and the impact of the GII on NS/EP communications in 2010, the foreign ownership of NS/EP critical communications services systems, and technology export policies.
 Although no international issues were raised in Version 1.0, it is proposed that a new broad objective-International Considerations-be included in Version 2.0, as well as the following conclusions:

 - Global Broadband Capabilities.
 NS/EP telecommunications capabilities in 2010 should be facilitated by a GII featuring new technologies and improved network features and by increased global availability of broadband communications, with satellite communications and wireless technologies bringing the GII and NS/EP communications to less accessible geographic regions.
 However, there is no guarantee that all essential communications capabilities will be ubiquitously available.
 It has been recommended to the President that prudent NS/EP communications contingency planning consider end-to-end systems using a broad range of wireless, satellite, and terrestrial capabilities, including operational tests.
-New technical and operational issues, including use of foreign Internet protocol based networks and NGN will likely need to be considered. - Foreign Ownership.
-Increased foreign ownership and/or control of critical U.S. telecommunications facilities through which NS/EP services are provided is a significant. development.
+New technical and operational issues, including use of foreign Internet protocol-based networks and NGN will likely need to be considered. - Foreign Ownership.
+Increased foreign ownership and/or control of critical U.S. telecommunications facilities through which NS/EP services are provided is a significant development.
 However, the current regulatory structure, including the regulatory review process established by the FCC, appears to be effectively accommodating the increasing levels and types of foreign ownership of U.S. facilities, while allowing the Government to retain the authority to prevent any such ownership from compromising national security interests.
-A Cabinet level interagency committee-the Committee on Foreign Investments in the United States-provides additional oversight in proposed mergers, acquisitions, or joint ventures involving a foreign entity.
-Based on the above, it has been recommended to the President that this review process remain adequate to protect NS/EP concerns.
+A Cabinet-level interagency committee-the Committee on Foreign Investments in the United States-provides additional oversight in proposed mergers, acquisitions, or joint ventures involving a foreign entity.
+On the foregoing basis, it has been recommended to the President that this review process remain adequate to protect NS/EP concerns. - Export Controls.

-• Export Controls.
 Technology export policies dealing with the transfer of strong encryption products, satellite technology, and high-performance computers are critical issues.
 But given that technology progresses faster than policy, industry and Government should continually evaluate the limits placed on technology exports.